 I laughed, perhaps insensitively, “He’s coulrophobic and works in a circus?”

 “Once he gets to know you a bit, he’ll be okay.
 He hid from Jellybeans for a year but later is best friend.
 But Pablo can’t walk up to strange clown and talk so he forget to give you important message.”

 “Why would JellyBeans want to send me a lost dog?
 That doesn’t make sense.”

 “Kidnapped, you’re telling me JellyBeans kidnapped someone’s dog?”

-I must have had some kind of expression because she was waving her hands and saying “No, No, JellyBeans and the clowns saved the dog.
+She must have misread my expression—easy to do with all the greasepaint I wear—because she was waving her hands and saying “No, No, JellyBeans and clowns saved dog.
 It was BabyFace and Cornelia who kidnap little dog.
 Clowns take dog from them and send him to you because they know you will take care of him.”

 “Her”, I said, pedantically.

 “Whatever.
 I don’t know who but someone contacted girl’s rich parents and want $10,000 for dog ransom.
 They think because parents love child, they will pay big dollars to get dog back.
 JollyBelle said if parents don’t pay or go to cops then the kidnapper she will probably kill dog so they kidnap him from kidnappers and send him to you.
 Pablo supposed to tell you to hold dog until they find rightful owner.
 But he tell me yesterday he never give you message.”

 “Well, Mrs Espinoza, that explains a lot.
 How do you know all this?”

 “People see us on the high wire but they don’t know we see them too.
 I see dog stolen while girl in tent.
 I see BabyFace and Cornelia steal wallets and purses and things from the marks.”